Südalinna Theatre

-Südalinna Theatre is a Russian-language theatre in Freedom Square, in central Tallinn, capital of Estonia.
-Its name refers to its location (Südalinn) in the Südalinn subdistrict of Tallinn; it was previously also known as the Russian Theatre of Estonia (Русский театр Эстонии, Vene Teater).
-The theatre is housed in a building that was originally built as a cinema in 1926 and is in Art Deco style.
+Südalinna Theatre, formerly the Russian Theatre (Русский театр Эстонии, Vene Teater) is a Russian-language theatre in Tallinn, Estonia.
+It is housed in a building that was originally built as a cinema in 1926 and is in Art Deco style.

-The first small Russian-language theatre community was active in Tallinn already in the 1890s, at the time when Estonia was part of the Russian Empire.
-After the 1917 Russian Revolution many actors fled from the new Bolshevik regime in Soviet Russia and some of these refugees later settled in the newly independent country of Estonia.
-However, the small Russian-language theatre groups performed at other venues in Tallinn.
-After the Soviet Union had invaded and occupied Estonia during World War II, the first permanent Russian-language theatre was set up in its current location in Tallinn in 1948.
-As its performances were in a language less used by the majority of Estonians, it toured frequently in Russia and other parts of the former Soviet Union.
-After Estonia restored independence in 1991, the theatre has refocused on the local Russian-speaking immigrant minority audience.
+A small Russian theatre community has existed in Tallinn since the late 19th century; it grew following the Russian Revolution when Russian actors settled in Estonia as refugees.
+A permanent Russian-language theatre was not set up in the city until 1948, however.
+During the Soviet occupation of Estonia, it was one of several Russian-language theatres of the Soviet Union and also toured around the whole country.
+Since Estonia re-gained its independence, the theatre has focused more on a local audience.

-The theatre has put up both Russian-language classical plays by e.g. Anton Chekhov and Alexander Griboyedov as well as translations of plays from other languages, including Estonian plays in cooperation with Estonian-language directors.
+The Russian theatre has put up both Russian-language classical plays by e.g. Anton Chekhov and Alexander Griboyedov as well as translations of plays from other languages, including Estonian plays in cooperation with Estonian-language directors.

-From 1930, until its closure in 2005, the restaurant-casino Astoria (originally the Dancing-Palace Gloria) operated in the building's basement.
+From 1930, until its closure in 2005, a restaurant and casino named the Astoria (originally the "Dancing-Palace Gloria") existed in the building's basement.

-The theatre was officially renamed as Südalinna Teater in September 2025.
+The theatre was renamed as Südalinna Teater ("city centre theatre") in September 2025.